-Legends are a very important link that connects us to our ancestors and are a positive force from our Creator.
+Legends are a critical link that connects us to our ancestors and are a positive force from our Creator.
 Are these true stories or based on actual events?
-I believe the legends of the Healing Rock speak for itself.
+I believe the legends of the Healing Rock speak for themselves.

-Moonhead Wilson, a Caddo Indian, John Wilson was a motivating character.
-As legend goes, while fasting, Moonhead would go into a trance and “die” for three days, before coming back to life; here are two stories related to Osage history:
+Moonhead Wilson, a Caddo Indian, John Wilson, was a motivating character.
+As the legend goes, while fasting, Moonhead would go into a trance and “die” for three days before coming back to life; here are two stories related to Osage history:

 - Moonhead lay injured near the rock and was brought back to health by an opossum which cleaned his wounds and brought him food.

 During the 1890s, the Hominy Creek Valley was frequently visited by (Moonhead), whose version of the peyote religion was combined with Christian symbols in his Moon Altar.
 This was acceptable to the Catholic Osages.
 The religion known as the Native American Church was accepted and is practiced today.

 Is it possible that Moonhead’s experience was the revealing of the Healing Rock’s power?

 According to legend, in the late 19th century, the Indians brought their sick ones there and leaned them against the rock to be healed.
 Witnesses told that in 1940 the practice of bringing sick Osages by stretcher continued.

 Has a contemporary society overshadowed the gifts from our great Creator, Wah-ka-ton, and we have miracles around us still but fail to practice our Ancestors’ pure, unconditional faith?